 Some patients are better candidates for vision correction procedures known as advanced surface treatments or PRK.

 Laser assisted in-situ keratomileusis (LASIK) can only be performed by a trained physician and is specified for reduction or elimination of myopia, hyperopia, and astigmatism as indicated within the product labeling.

-4. who are taking one or both of the following medications: isotretinoin (Accutane®) and amiodarone hydrochloride (Cordarone®).
+4. Certain medications: isotretinoin (Accutane®) and amiodarone hydrochloride (Cordarone®).

 Potential side effects of laser refractive surgery may include glare, dry eye, or other visual anomalies.
 LASIK uses a femtosecond laser that cuts a flap on the surface of the cornea; potential side effects may include flap related complications.
 Consult with your eye care professional and Patient Information Booklet (available at consultation) regarding the potential risks and benefits of laser refractive surgery.
 Results may vary for each patient.

 Restricted Device: U.S. Federal Law restricts this device to sale, distribution, and use by or on the order of a physician or other licensed eye care practitioner.
 U.S. Federal Law restricts the use of this device to practitioners who are trained in its calibration and operation and who have experience in the surgical treatment and management of refractive errors.